-Hold the rollers under your shoulders, and gradually roll it further in front of your body, and bring it back by moving your hands underneath the chest.
-This exercise is pretty tricky; hence, it takes quite some time to perform it properly and effectively.
+Hold the roller under your shoulders, and gradually roll it further in front of your body, and bring it back by moving your hands underneath your chest.
+This exercise is pretty tricky; hence, it takes quite some time and practice in order to perform it properly and effectively.
 Always start slowly with three sets of five reps.

 Once I start getting into the depth of working out, I love giving myself different challenges.
-For a more challenging abs roller workout, you can try out single-arm abs roll-out.
-For this exercise, you can choose to either stand or kneel on the ground and lay the abs roller in front.
+For a more challenging ab roller workout, you can try out a single-arm abs roll-out.
+For this exercise, you can choose to either stand or kneel on the ground and lay the ab roller in front.

-By slightly bending the waist, get a tight grip of the abs roller with one hand.
+Slightly bend the waist and get a tight grip of the ab roller with one hand.
 Continue by rolling out the roller slowly, keeping your core intact.
-This exercise puts in all the strength on the abs, helping to achieve some killer-looking abs.
+This exercise puts all the pressure on the abs, helping to achieve some killer-looking abs.

 · Single-Leg Abs Roll-out

-This is another challenging abs roll-out exercise that requires using only one leg.
-It will help you increase your muscle strength more.
-To start this exercise, you have to first stand straight with your feet joined and the abs roller in front.
+This is another challenging abs roll-out exercise that requires using only one leg and will help you increase your muscle strength more.
+To start this exercise, you have to first stand straight with your feet joined and the ab roller in front.

-Next, gently bend till the waist and get a tight grip of the abs rollers.
-Continue to keep the back straight, and roll forward by extending your arms.
+Next, gently bend the waist and get a tight grip on the ab roller.
+Continue keeping the back straight, and roll forward by extending your arms.
 As you begin to roll forward, lift one leg slowly and then roll backward.
 This exercise may be a bit challenging, but it is best to repeat this for at least 6-9 reps.

 · V Abs Roll-Outs

-This exercise is quite similar to the knee abs roll-out exercise; it just uses only a bit more muscle energy.
-For this exercise, you first have to kneel and get a good grip on the handles of your abs rollers.
+This exercise is quite similar to the knee abs roll-out exercise; it just uses a bit more muscle energy.
+For this exercise, you first have to kneel and get a good grip on the handles of your ab rollers.

 Next, by keeping both the arms extended, slowly roll out to your right side by creating a 45-degree angle.
 Get back to the starting position and repeat the same process on the left side.
-For an effective result, do at least five reps on each side or more.
+For best results, do at least five reps or more on each side.

-4 Steps on How to Use an Abs Roller Correctly
+4 Steps on How to Use an Ab Roller Correctly

-Here’s how to make sure you’re using the abs roller correctly for achieving killer abs
+Here’s how to make sure you’re using the ab roller correctly in order to achieve killer abs:

-- Start off by getting down on both your knees and place the roller in front.
+- Start off by getting down on your knees and place the roller in front.

-- By keeping your back straight, slightly lean forward to allow the rollers to come under the shoulders.
+- While keeping your back straight, slightly lean forward to allow the roller to come under the shoulders.

-- Keep the glutes tight and push forward with the abs rollers.
+- Keep the glutes tight and push forward with the ab rollers.

-- Push back by bringing the rollers behind slowly; do at least 5-8 reps.
+- Push back while bringing the roller behind slowly; do at least 5-8 reps.

 · Get In the Right Position

-Getting in the right position is very important, as only this way you can use the abs roller effectively.
-I always start by bending down on my yoga mat, holding the abs roller with both hands by gripping it properly.
-Then, I gradually move my hands, arms, and torso forward as much as I can, and bring it back up once I no longer can pull any farther.
+Getting in the right position is very important, as only this way can you use the ab roller effectively.
+I always start by bending down on my yoga mat, holding the ab roller with both hands by gripping it properly.
+Then, I gradually move my hands, arms, and torso forward as much as I can, and bring it back up once I can no longer pull any farther.

 If you’re a beginner, try to maintain this position for at least 3 seconds.